 This Is Why We Challenge Chemical Testing In Our Client's DUI Cases:

 The moral of the story is to never assume guilt, regardless of the reading on a breath test.
 It is very important to look for all potential defenses including that the how the appearance of the accused does not match up with a person who has registered the alleged reading on the breathalyzer.
 In fact, many times Georgia DUI Lawyers prefer that a client has a high breath test reading when a person appears sober on video.
 The best DUI Lawyers will argue to a jury that common sense should prevail when the results of a breathalyzer appear unreliable.

 We Are Dedicated To Finding The Best Possible Outcome In Your DUI Case:

 If you have been arrested for DUI and you submitted to a breath test, act now.
-You only have 10 days to have your Atlanta DUI Lawyer file an appeal to save your driver's license.
-Atlanta DUI Attorney Richard Lawson is a former DUI Prosecutor with nearly 20 years of experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
+You only have 30 days to have your Atlanta DUI Lawyer file an appeal to save your driver's license.
+Atlanta DUI Attorney Richard Lawson is a former DUI Prosecutor with more than 20 years of experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
 Call 24 hours a day, 7 days a week.
 We are here when you need us most.